zerowastefestival/zerowastefestival.github.io/index.md

 - There will be kids' workshops, all with the idea of looking to the future, be that by planting trees to take home or a new love of drama.
 - We have also brought back the meet-ups and will be hosting several meet-ups this time.
 The idea behind a meet up is that like-minded people meet to chat informally.

-Find all the information for planning your visit below, more details to be added soon!
+Find all the information for planning your visit below!

+Spaces for talks and workshops are limited.
+Buying a ticket early entitles you to advanced sign up for your preferred talk/workshop (details will be sent to you by email when purchasing a ticket).
+Limited places may be left on the day itself and are given away on first-come first-serve basis.

 <a href="#top">Back to top</a>